 An Important Distinction

 What sets the Commonwealth of Kentucky apart from all other states?
 The taxes generated from insurance premiums are paid directly to the taxing municipality where the risk exposure is located.
 In other words, the surplus lines broker or insurance carrier is responsible for collecting and paying the municipality taxes to the proper taxing jurisdiction.
-In the admitted market, the insurance carrier is responsible for these taxes, and in the non-admitted market, it is the surplus lines broker’s responsibility.
+In the Admitted Market, the insurance carrier is responsible for these taxes, and in the Non-Admitted market, it is the surplus lines broker's responsibility.
 Currently, there are over 400 taxing jurisdictions, or municipalities if you prefer, in Kentucky, and keeping up with which municipality is owed the tax is no easy feat.
 Furthermore, each municipal taxing jurisdiction has a different tax rate, and the tax rates vary depending on coverage type, and certain municipalities require a minimum dollar amount.

 Many surplus lines brokers struggle with determining the correct taxing jurisdiction because Kentucky does not allow the brokers or the carriers to use zip codes when determining which municipality receives the tax.
 Surplus lines brokers may contact the Kentucky County Property Valuation Administrator directly or purchase an approved Verified Risk Location (VRL) system or program to properly ascertain the correct municipality the insurance premium tax is due.
 InsCipher, a surplus lines management compliance company, is presently working with the Kentucky Department of Insurance (KY DOI) to become an approved Verified Risk Location software vendor.
 The process to become approved as a VRL vendor takes time, and once approved, must be renewed every three years.
 Currently, there are fewer than ten VRL software vendors, according to the KY DOI website.

 These VRL software programs are not cheap, and many smaller brokers cannot justify the cost of purchasing the VRL software program based on the actual amount of premium written in Kentucky, so many opt to contact the county property valuator direct.
 Larger surplus lines brokers usually choose to purchase VRL software from one of the approved vendors listed on the KY DOI website.